 Significant locations are encrypted and cannot be read by Apple.

 The Wi-Fi Calling feature uses nearby Wi-Fi networks instead of your cellular network provider to make phone calls.
 If you use Wi-Fi Calling, be sure to leave this enabled.
-Wi-Fi Calling may not be supported by some mobile operators.
+Some mobile operators may not support Wi-Fi Calling.

 Additional toggles are available under the Product Improvement heading.

 If you have opted to help Apple and its developers create more stable software by enabling iOS to automatically send crash logs to Apple, your location may be included in device analytics.
 If you don’t use iPhone analytics, it’s safe to toggle this off.